Jacse/themes-for-brackets/README.md

 Contact and contribute
 ==================
-If you want to add a theme or would like to talk to me for some other reason, please send me a mail at jacsebl@hotmail.com
+If you want to add a theme or would like to talk to me for some other reason, please send me a mail at jacsebl@hotmail.com.
+You are also very welcome to open a pull request.